Electric Vehicle Infrastructure Request for Applications period is closed!

 Awarded Projects

-The list below shows applicants awarded under the Electric Vehicle Infrastructure category.
+The list below shows applicants awarded funding under the Electric Vehicle Charging Infrastructure category during each application period.

 Electric Vehicle Charging Station Locations

-These stations will play an important role in ensuring electric vehicle owners will be able to travel across major highways in the state without having to seek for their next charging location.
+These stations will play an important role in ensuring electric vehicle owners will be able to travel across major highways in the state without having to search for the next charging location.
+Please refer to our Electric Vehicle Charging Infrastructure Project Status document for a list of upcoming locations.

 Waiver Information